 • You can ask for a copy of the information in your appeal and add more information.
 You and your doctor may add more information to support your appeal.
-We are allowed to charge a fee for copying and sending this information to you.

 Step 3: We consider your appeal and we give you our answer.